-An individual against whom a complaint of [alleged]unlawful discrimination or [sexual]harassment is filed shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Title IX Coordinator or designee[primary officer, or the primary officer's designee].
-It shall be the choice of the individual against whom the complaint is filed to utilize or not utilize [the] an independent advisor and their responsibility to pay any associated fees.
-[The]-An independent advisor may be brought into the process at any time at the request of the respondent.
-[The means and manner by which an] An independent advisor [shall] may be [made available shall be determined by each institution or unit] any person who does not have a conflict of interest and who is not a witness in the matter.
+An individual against whom a complaint of unlawful discrimination or harassment is filed shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Title IX Coordinator or designee.
+It shall be the choice of the individual against whom the complaint is filed to utilize or not utilize an independent advisor and their responsibility to pay any associated fees.
+An independent advisor may be brought into the process at any time at the request of the respondent.
+An independent advisor may be any person who does not have a conflict of interest and who is not a witness in the matter.

-The individual filing a complaint of unlawful discrimination or [sexual]harassment and the individual against whom a complaint is filed must be provided with a written explanation of their rights and options, including the range of available interim measures, and written notification of services available [to victims] on campus and in the community.
+The individual filing a complaint of unlawful discrimination or harassment and the individual against whom a complaint is filed must be provided this policy which addresses interim measures[with a written explanation of their rights and options, including the range of available interim measures, ] and written notification of services available on campus and in the community.

-If anyone in a supervisory, managerial, administrative or executive role or position, such as a supervisor, department chair, or director of a unit, receives a complaint of [alleged]unlawful discrimination or harassment [or sexual harassment], or observes or becomes aware of conduct that may constitute unlawful discrimination or harassment [or sexual harassment], the person must immediately contact one of the individuals identified in this section above to forward the complaint and/or provide information about the conduct, to discuss it and/or to report the action taken.
-[Title IX complaints must be immediately provided to the Title IX Coordinator.]
+If anyone in a supervisory, managerial, administrative or executive role or position, such as a supervisor, department chair, or director of a unit, receives a complaint of unlawful discrimination or harassment, or observes or becomes aware of conduct that may constitute unlawful discrimination or harassment, the person must immediately contact one of the individuals identified in this Section above to forward the complaint and/or provide information about the conduct, to discuss it and/or to report the action taken.

-Complaints of unlawful discrimination or harassment [or sexual harassment] should be filed as soon as possible with the supervisor, department chair, dean, or one of the administrators listed in this section above and/or designated by the president (or the Chancellor for NSHE System Administration matters) to receive complaints of alleged [sexual harassment or] unlawful discrimination or harassment.
+Complaints of unlawful discrimination or harassment should be filed as soon as possible with the supervisor, department chair, dean, or one of the administrators listed in this Section above and/or designated by the President (or the Chancellor for NSHE System Administration matters) to receive complaints of alleged unlawful discrimination or harassment.

-1. [Employees]Time Frames.
+1. Time Frames